The Janet and Jamie Caskey Community Health Care Hub

 AN INNOVATIVE HUB

-We have increased our lab services and now have weekly lab pick-ups.
+We have increased our lab services and now have weekly lab pick-ups (Available on Mondays and Thursdays by appointment only).
 We continue to offer medications for emergencies and unexpected needs.
 We offer nutritional and food support for patients in need.
 We continue to offer discreet mental health services as needed.
 We continue to link patients to a number of health and community support services.
 We utilize the Ontario Telemedicine Network (OTN) and have connected many of our patients to their specialists.
 We do video conferencing for diabetic patients with the Diabetes Education Centre in Huntsville.
 Moreover, we have started a “lending” resources library and reference material focused on the health and welfare needs of our patients.

 Refer to our “Services & Programs” for more information.